AP English Literature

 Teacher: Lilianna Meldrum Serbicki

 To apply: CLICK HERE TO DOWNLOAD THE AP LITERATURE COURSE APPLICATION.
 Please complete the form and email it to email@example.com.
-Please feel free to email me your questions at any time.
+Feel free to email me your questions at any time.

 Suggested Grade Level: This course is open to 10th, 11th and 12th graders.

-Length of course: This course begins Tuesday, August 29th, 2017 (that is the first date homework is posted) and extends through the AP exam in May of 2018.
-Optional live meetings occur EVERY OTHER WEDNESDAY at 2PM EST and 3:10PM EST beginning Week 1 of class.
+Length of course: This course begins the final week of August and extends through the AP exam in May of 2021.
+Optional weekly live meetings occur EVERY THURSDAY at 2PM EST beginning Week 1 of class.

 Fiction and Drama: